Avinash028/CupCakeShop/README.md

 # CupCakeShop

-Setp to Start Frontend and Backend Server.
+Sets to Start Frontend and Backend Server.

 1) Clone the repo
 2) Start the Backend